AHDB Recommended List varieties face stricter requirements

 The AHDB Recommended List crop committees are made up of a selection of industry experts and representatives, including farmers and agronomists.

-If you think that you could play a positive role in how the Recommended List develops and which varieties are recommended, get in contact with the AHDB via rl@ahdb.org.uk or look out for further opportunities to join the committees towards the end of the year.
+If you think you could play a positive role in how the Recommended List develops and which varieties are recommended, get in contact with the AHDB via rl@ahdb.org.uk or look out for further opportunities to join the committees towards the end of the year.

 Need a contractor?